670100A January: THE END.

 title Loose Woman

-+ Blues Jam ( ) -22nd February
++ blues jam ( ) -22nd February

-Note: Blues #1 and Titles #5, 9 & 10 are working titles, either
+Note: Blues #1 and Titles #9 & 10 are working titles, either these are

 versions of well-known Satanic-songs or abandoned instrumentals.